sebast-ortiz/NGS/README.md

 # NGS in plants
-This repository contains the workflow followed since raw sequence to phylogenetic trees. \n Hope it's useful for you :)
+This repository contains the workflow followed since raw sequence to phylogenetic trees.
+- Hope it's useful for you :)